jcmurray/monitor/README.md

   - Receiving 'image data' messages -- raw images in JPEG format
   - Receiving 'on_text_messages'
   - Receiving 'on_location_messages'
 - It does **NOT** support the sending of the following messages.
-This is simple because the application is designed to listen to traffic on Zello channels and not to originate any voice or other traffic.
+This is simply because the application was originally designed to listen to traffic on Zello channels and not to originate any voice or other traffic.
   - Sending 'start_stream' messages
   - Sending 'stream data' messages
   - Sending 'stop_stream' messages
   - Sending 'send_image' messages
+  - Sending 'send_location' messages
+- It **does** support sending of the following messages.
+In order to do this I added an API using [gRPC](https://grpc.io) so that clients could send these message types.
   - Sending 'send_text_message' messages
-  - Sending 'send_location' messages
-- It can optionally same image data received to files.
+- It can optionally save image data received to files.
 - It supports playing of the received audio streams directly to the computer's speakers using the [PortAudio](http://www.portaudio.com) package.
 - It uses Golang Modules to identify prerequisite packages.
+- It supports a [gRPC](https://grpc.io) API to allow clients to:
+  - Request information about the status of the server.
+  - Send text messages on the open Zello channel.

 The application itself is written as a set of concurrent GoRoutines, one each for: